How to Get Out of Debt: 6 Simple Steps

 Organize Your Debt

 List all your debts starting from the smallest to the largest.
-This helps you have a working plan towards getting rid of debt.
-Look at the debts with a higher interest rate.
+This helps you have a working plan for getting rid of debt.
+Focus on the debts with the highest interest rates.
 Strive to get rid of these first and then that extra money can snowball towards paying off your more substantial debts.

 If you happen to handle any cash, throw it directly at your debts.
 Sources of this cash could be a tax refund, a sold item from clothes to a car, or extra side jobs.